Bachelor of Science (B.Sc.)

 - Distance Education (DE01) courses have no scheduled class time as these courses are online.

 - If you are a transfer student with transfer credits, contact the B.Sc.
-Academic Counselling Centre to schedule an appointment (phone or in-person appointments are available during regular office hours).
+Academic Counselling Centre to schedule an appointment (remote appointments are available during regular office hours).

 - Bio-Medical Science majors are required to maintain a minimum 75% average in first year, over two full-time academic semesters (total 5.00 credits including the eight core courses as prescribed by the Schedule of Studies), to be guaranteed continuation in the major.